MerginMaps/mobile/docs/developers/publishing.md

 2. If the tests are going well -> release on app store

 Note: Make sure you tag the repo and write down build number. also tag input-sdk

+# Publishing win

+1. update version in scripts/version.cmd
+2. tag repo and get the generated installer from github comment
+3. rename installer with version from point 1
+4. upload installer to dropbox folder
+5. update link on webpages?